1 February 2024

 Although the exact documentation you need there is from lender to lender, there are a few things that most lenders will expect to see:

-- Proof of identification; like a passport or driving license
+- Proof of identification; like a passport (see who can sign a passport) or driving license

 - Proof of address; usually utility better a council tax bill

 - Bank statements